Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Genre PaintingOriginal Title: Le Déjeuner des canotiersEnglish Title: Luncheon of the Boating PartyType: PaintingTechnique: OilMedium: CanvasYear: 1880-81Located at: Phillips Collection, Washington, USAThe work illustrates a group of the painter's friends relaxing at the Maison Fournaise restaurant on the banks of the Seine.
+Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Genre PaintingOriginal Title: Le Déjeuner des canotiersEnglish Title: Luncheon of the Boating PartyType: PaintingTechnique: OilSupport: CanvasYear: 1880-81Located at: Phillips Collection, Washington, USAThe work illustrates a group of the painter's friends relaxing at the Maison Fournaise restaurant on the banks of the Seine.

 -